Volte6/GoMud/README.md

 * **CONFIG_PATH**_=/path/to/alternative/config.yaml_ - This can provide a path to a copy of the config.yaml containing only values you wish to override.
 This way you don't have to modify the original config.yaml
 * **LOG_PATH**_=/path/to/log.txt_ - This will write all logs to a specified file.
 If unspecified, will write to *stderr*.
 * **LOG_LEVEL**_={LOW/MEDIUM/HIGH}_ - This sets how verbose you want the logs to be. _(Note: Log files rotate every 100MB)_

+## Platform specific

+### Raspberry pi

+Want to run GoMud on a raspberry pi?
+No problem!
+I do it all the time!
+It runs great on a [$15 Raspberry Pi Zero 2](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/).
+However, in my experience the raspberry pi struggles to compile the binary directly, so it is recommended that you compile the binary locally and then copy it over to the raspberry pi.

+There is a convenient `make` command to compile the pi chipset provided:

+`make build_rpi` ( this will output a binary named: `go-mud-server-rpi` )

+Or (window user?) just use the build comand directly:

+`env GOOS=linux GOARCH=arm GOARM=5 go build -o go-mud-server-rpi`